“We, The Patients” in Bern

 – Dr. David Marx

-For many, it was an afternoon that gave hope and showed how important education, networking and solidarity are.
+For many, it was an afternoon that gave hope and showed how important education, networking, and solidarity are.

-Competition: A thank you to our community
+Giveaway: A thank you to our community

 But we're giving away the Mighty Medic to one of our online community members!